MicrosoftDocs/winrt-related/winrt-related-src/midl-3/intro.md

 static event Windows.Foundation.EventHandler<BasicClassDeviceAddedEventArgs> DeviceAdded;
 ```

-By convention, if you have no meaningful payload, pass a dummy **Object**.
-So, there is always a payload; but not always a meaningful one.
+By convention, two parameters are always passed to a Windows Runtime event handler: the identity of the sender, and an event arguments object.
+The sender is the object that raised the event, or null for static events.
+If the event has no meaningful payload, then the event arguments is an **Object** whose value is null.

 ### Delegates
 A *delegate type* specifies a method with a particular parameter list and return type.
 A single instance of an event can contain any number of references to instances of its delegate type.
 The declaration is similar to that of a regular member method, except that it exists outside of a runtime class, and it's prefixed with the `delegate` keyword.